About the Author

 Photo of Karen wearing a Better Allies vest on the Golden Gate Bridge

-In addition to speaking herself, Karen is determined to change the ratio for who is on stage, giving keynotes and other presentations.
-To support her goal of bringing more diversity to speaker lineups at tech industry events, she coauthored Present!
+In addition to speaking herself, Karen is determined to change the ratio of those on stage giving keynotes and other presentations.
+To support her goal of bringing more diversity to speaker lineups at tech industry events, she coauthored the book Present!
 A Techie’s Guide to Public Speaking with Poornima Vijayashanker.
+Their LinkedIn Learning course based on this book is part of Toastmaster International’s certificate program.

 For speaking engagements and all other inquiries, contact us at info@betterallies.com.